jon-jacky/Piety/doc/README.md

 - **scheduler.md**, explanations of the modules in *Piety/scheduler*

-- **structure.md**, explanation of directory organization and modular structure.
+- **structure.md**, explanation of the Piety repository directory organization and modular structure.

 - **utilities.md**, system software and utilities written in Python, or programmable in Python.